ivngriga/chess-engine/README.md

 ### Disclaimer

-This engine was written by 15 year old me.
-It is riddled with bugs and dubious technical decisions.
-Despite it's problems, which are many, it works well.
+This engine was written by a much younger me.
+Despite it's problems, which are many, it works quite well.
+Don't judge too harshly.

 ### Purpose